 Regardless of whether you’re in the market for CRM or SFA software, it’s important to make sure that the platform you’re using provides the necessary integrations.
 This helps to streamline your workflow and provides your team with greater convenience and accessibility.

-Our Freshsales CRM, for example, comes with plenty of integrations including Mailchimp, Quickbooks, Freshchat, and more.
+Our Freshworks CRM (formerly Freshsales), for example, comes with plenty of integrations including Mailchimp, Quickbooks, Freshchat, and more.
 In this section, we’ll discuss how you can utilize each integration to level up your sales and marketing efforts.

 It’s important to maintain consistent databases or lists across your CRM software and your marketing platform.
 This way, you can make sure that everyone who’s supposed to be in your drip campaign is in your drip campaign, and that no one falls through the cracks.